 Stage 2: Ad-hoc use

-People test AI for brainstorming, rough copy, subject lines.
+People test AI for brainstorming, rough copy and subject lines.

 Still separate from formal workflows.